-Using the websites listed under Further Resources and additional online resources of your choice, have each group research its assigned event and prepare a brief (5-10 minute) presentation for the class that answers the questions below and includes a skit that illustrates the event.
-Some groups may choose to introduce their presentations with skits, while others may decide to conclude their presentations with skits.
+Using the websites listed under Further Resources and additional online resources of your choice, have each group research its assigned event and prepare a brief (5-10 minute) presentation for the class that answers the following questions.

 - What are the 5 W's (Who, What, When, Where, Why) of this event? - What events or circumstances led to this event or caused it to occur? - What were the effects of this event?
 How did it change life for African Americans? - How did this event contribute to the civil rights movement as a whole?
 How did it lead to future events? - 5.
+After each group has given its presentation, have students return to their groups to produce mock news reports about their assigned events.
+Students can choose between producing short television broadcasts or writing newspaper articles (a link to an actual article about the Montgomery Bus Boycott is listed under Further Resources).
+Make sure students understand that their news reports should provide an overview of the events and their impact on the civil rights movement.
+When groups have finished, have them share their news reports with the class. - 6.
 Conclude the pre-lesson by explaining that, just as each of these events had a lasting impact on the civil rights movement, many African American individuals made significant contributions to breaking down barriers to racial integration and equal rights.
 The NCC program will introduce students to some of these individuals and their accomplishments.